MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-13-orckestra.md

 ## General Lessons ##

-* Automated testing needs to always be a top priority.
-From unit tests to integration and load tests.
-Being confident in the quality of our code is a prerequisite in order to release it.
+* Automated testing needs to always be a top priority, from unit tests to integration and load tests.
+Being confident in the quality of the code is a prerequisite in order to release it.
 * Monolithic applications work, and can be optimized to a certain extent, but continuous delivery and small batch size can only be obtained by having smaller components with well defined boundaries.

 While we discussed a specific implementation of microservices (containers) there is no silver bullet, and many other solutions exists to achieve a comparable result such as [Service Fabric](https://azure.microsoft.com/en-us/services/service-fabric/).